MacBook Pro Thunderbolt 3 adapter guide: How to connect an iPhone, display, hard drive, and more

 HDMI

-If you don’t want to spend that much, you can get an adapter that’s just a USB-C to HDMI adapter, such as Aukey’s USB C to HDMI Adapter ($20 on Amazon).
+If you don’t want to spend that much, you can get an adapter that’s just a USB-C to HDMI adapter, such as Aukey’s USB C to HDMI Adapter ($25 on Amazon).
+We really like the Nonda USB-C to HDMI Adapter ($23 on Amazon).
 When shopping for such adapters, look out for 1080p support.
+The Nonda adapter has 4K video support.

 DVI

-Note: Editor's note: We've updated the HDMI and MagSafe sections of this article.